carlescliment/sinatra-personal-webpage/_posts/2015/the-abc-metric-vs-martin-fowler.md

 ### Conclusions

 All the changes made by Mr. Fowler increased the size of the codebase.
 Any variable added to improve the semantics and any method extracted was punished by the Abc metric because of that.
 Is Mr. Fowler wrong?
 Is there a real correlation between software size and software quality?
-If not, why is a QA expert imposing that metric to the team?
+If not, why was a QA expert imposing that metric to the team?

-What makes me mad of all this story is who paid the cost of introducing the abc metric to development teams and constraining them to silly numeric thresholds.
+Introducing a wrong metric to development teams and constraining them to respect metric thresholds had a cost, undoubtedly.
+What makes me mad of all this story is who paid that bill.
 Most of these teams were part of big companies looking for a quality seal.
 Do you know why?
-Because they worked for the public administration.
+Because they worked for the public administration and that seal would give them some advantage.
 Do you guess who paid the bill in the end?
 How many copies of *Refactoring: Improving the design of existing code* could have been bought and given to the team with that money?